TL-System/plato/docs/Configuration.md

 - `model_randomized_response`: Activate randomized response on model parameters for PyTorch, must also set `algorithm.epsilon` to activate.

-- `feature_quantize`: Quantize features for model parameters for PyTorch.
+- `model_quantize`: Quantize features for model parameters for PyTorch.

 - `gradient_laplace`: Clip and add random noise with laplace distribution to gradients.
 This processor requires `dp_epsilon` and `dp_delta` to be specified in the `algorithm` section.